 Lastly, many tax deed states offer investors the opportunity to purchase tax deed foreclosures without having to physically attend an auction.
 These sales allow prospective buyers to submit bids online, allowing those who cannot participate in person to still take part in tax deed investing opportunities.

-Purchasing a tax deed property can be exciting and lucrative.
+Purchasing property in tax deed states can be exciting and lucrative.
 The following provides an overview of how to buy or bid on a tax deed property:

 - Become familiar with the local laws governing the sale of tax deeds in your jurisdiction.